LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

     - a bunch of two-sided bar charts?
 Where there's one bar pair per pair of modes.
 Above the x-axis is % A > B, and below the axis is % B > A?
 	- a bunch of stacked histograms?
 Where there's one stack per pair of modes.
 A bar has three parts: A > B, A = B, and B > A.

+chrdimo: We have reached the same conclusion and we are considering alternatives such as a series of two-sided bar charts that make it easier to spot how two modes compare to each other.

 Review #66B
 ===========================================================================